 Webworm Lawn Damage

+The first signs of sod webworm feeding are found in spring.
+The chewing activity of the worms removes the tender top growth of the grass and leaves behind thin patches of shorter grass.
+As they grow, the webworms cause larger areas of brown sod.
+These are usually in sunny locations and dry spots, such as curb edges and along driveways.
 The worst evidence is seen in late July and August and may be mistaken for drought stressed grass that has entered summer dormancy.
 You can determine it is webworm lawn damage by digging into the thatch and finding the silk lined tunnels.
 Alternately, mix two tablespoons of liquid dish soap with two gallons of water and soak an area of the lawn.
 Within minutes the tan spotted worms come to the surface and you will know the cause of the lawn damage.

 Sod Webworm Lifecycle

+Webworm moths lay eggs in spring.
+Females can lay 60 eggs per night and eggs hatch in just a week.
+The complete cycle from larvae to adult takes six to ten weeks and the insects may produce several generations per season.
+The latest generation overwinters in tunnels in the soil.
+Growing larva house themselves in silk lined tunnels in thatch, where they feed on the nearby green blades.
 Sod webworm control must focus on the larva, not the adult moths.
 There are several species of sod webworms, some of which only have one generation in mid to late summer and do not cause much damage.
 The variety that has first generation larva in early spring cause the most problems in turf grass as they are only the first wave of feeding worms.
 By the time the second generation arrives, grass is already stressed and subsequent feedings cause more obvious distress to the lawn.

 Controlling Sod Webworms